iBoxerman/DHproject/README.md

 # DHproject
 A project in digital humanization

-Made by Omer & Igal Boxerman Ben-Gurion University , CS dept. 2022
+Made by Omer Lerner & Igal Boxerman Ben-Gurion University , CS dept. 2022

 Based on https://geo-kima.org/

 ## Our Goal
-Enable using kima's data visually
+Enable using kima's data visually easily, using interactive map.

 ## project's structure:
-1. Python crawler - for extracting data from "geo-kima"
+1. kimaCrawler - a python crawler - for extracting data from "geo-kima"
+   1. Saves data locally so ki-map will be able to inject places.
-2. React based website which includes a map as data representation
+2. Ki-map - a React based website which includes a map as data representation

 ## Open issues
-1.
+1. Everything

 ## Links and other information
 1. Kima's API - https://geo-kima.org/swagger/index.html